Sethuram-Venkatesan-5000841/calculator/README.md

 # Calculator

-In this library, we  do basic mathematics which accepts add, subtract, multiply, divide, cancel and exit as commands.
+test In this library, we  do basic mathematics which accepts add, subtract, multiply, divide, cancel and exit as commands.

 ## Build Instructions